Wiki · Person · Last reviewed June 25, 2026

 Paul Christiano

-Paul Christiano is an AI alignment researcher known for early work on reinforcement learning from human feedback, scalable oversight, AI safety via debate, the Alignment Research Center, and frontier model evaluations.
-His work sits at the hinge between the practical alignment methods used in today's assistants and the deeper question of whether humans can supervise systems more capable than themselves.
+Paul Christiano is an AI alignment researcher known for early work on reinforcement learning from human feedback, scalable oversight, AI safety via debate, Eliciting Latent Knowledge, the Alignment Research Center, and the evaluation lineage that became METR.
+His work sits at the hinge between the practical alignment methods used in today's assistants and the harder question of whether humans can supervise systems whose answers, plans, or internal representations are beyond direct human checking.

 Snapshot